 When I see someone use a gravy packet, I die a little inside.
 Don’t they know how ridiculously easy it is to make homemade gravy?!

-Many of you agree because my Homemade Gravy Without Drippings and Vegan Mushroom Gravy are popular.
+Many of you agree because my homemade Gravy Without Drippings and Mushroom Gravy are popular.

 However, what do you do when you DO have meat drippings?

-Luckily for you, I’m sharing my go-to Homemade Pan Gravy With Drippings recipe.
+Luckily for you, I’m sharing my go-to Gravy From Drippings.

-When I made my Pork Roast For Two recipe recently, I had drippings leftover in the pan.
+When I made my Small Pork Roast, I had drippings leftover in the pan.

-Being the resourceful cook I am, I made some delicious small batch pan gravy.
+Being the resourceful cook I am, I made some delicious small batch gravy.

-Rather than trying to cram all of my knowledge about making gravy into one long post, I decided to post the gravy recipe on its own.
+Rather than trying to cram all of my knowledge about making gravy from drippings into one long post, I decided to post the pan gravy recipe on its own.

 This guide is helpful for those who find themselves with meat drippings leftover and wondering what to do with them.
 You know you shouldn’t throw it away but don’t know where to begin.